 There is Now

 You watch her while she lies sleeping.
-She is not as golden as you remember.
+She's not as golden as you remember.
 Years apart must have given your memories of her a gilded edge.
 You touch her cheek; your hand brushes the implant, and she smiles in her sleep, her lips curving up in a graceful curve that your memories did not embellish.
-You may have made her more lustrous than she really is, but you did not make her more beautiful, for she is as lovely as you remember her.
+You may have made her more lustrous than she really is, but you didn't make her more beautiful, for she's as lovely as you remember her.

 More lovely, possibly, because you were never able to lie this close to her.
 Were forbidden by your own stupid rules on your own damn ship to touch her.
 Even when it was clearly what she wanted you to do.

 You didn't get involved with your crew, you thought.